 Having expectations is nice.
 You can play a role in encouraging your kids.
 Expectations make us look forward to tomorrow.

-It help us to break our comfort zones and grow.
+It helps us to break our comfort zones and grow.

-Moreover, it also help us to understand where do we have a scope for improvement.
+Moreover, it also helps us to understand where do we have a scope for improvement.

 Unrealistic expectations, on the other hand, destroys a person.
 This is especially true in case of overly competitive parents who want their kids to be super achievers.
 You need to let the kid breath.
 Help kids make incremental changes.